Section 2

 708.5 KM to Santiago

 Continue on to Zabaldika.
 As you come into the tiny village, the path splits.
 The main trail veers left, and most pilgrims follow that route, never realising what they’ve missed.
 But if you take the small right-hand path, the one that climbs a bit uphill, you’ll find a hidden gem, the Iglesia de San Esteban, the Church of Saint Stephen.
-Inside the old bell tower are two ancient bells, and pilgrims are welcome to climb up and ring them.
+Inside the old bell tower are two ancient bells, and pilgrims are welcome to climb to the top and ring them.

 Right next to the church is the Albergue Parroquial de Zabaldika, run by the Sisters of the Sacred Heart.
 It’s a donativo albergue with simple beds and a shared meal.
 Quiet, welcoming, and full of heart, it’s the kind of place that sticks with you.
 There’s just something really special about it.